Chapter 5

 Kolo said in the same, reverent voice, “She is so big.”

-Eku added, “He taught us how to tell.”
+Eku said, “He taught us how to tell.”

 Kolo asked, “Does Tiuti think there is more land beyond the land of legend?”